Tazwar89/StudyAssistant/README.md

 ## 📞 Support

-For support, email support@studyassistant.com or create an issue in this repository.
+For support, create an issue in this repository.

 ---